argilla-io/distilabel/docs/index.md

 - `hf-transformers`: for using models available in [transformers](https://github.com/huggingface/transformers) package via the `TransformersLLM` integration.
 - `litellm`: for using [`LiteLLM`](https://github.com/BerriAI/litellm) to call any LLM using OpenAI format via the `LiteLLM` integration.
 - `llama-cpp`: for using [llama-cpp-python](https://github.com/abetlen/llama-cpp-python) Python bindings for `llama.cpp` via the `LlamaCppLLM` integration.
 - `mistralai`: for using models available in [Mistral AI API](https://mistral.ai/news/la-plateforme/) via the `MistralAILLM` integration.
+Note that the [`mistralai` Python client](https://github.com/mistralai/client-python) can only be installed from Python 3.9 onwards, so this is the only `distilabel` dependency that's not supported in Python 3.8.
 - `ollama`: for using [Ollama](https://ollama.com/) and their available models via `OllamaLLM` integration.
 - `openai`: for using [OpenAI API](https://openai.com/blog/openai-api) models via the `OpenAILLM` integration, or the rest of the integrations based on OpenAI and relying on its client as `AnyscaleLLM`, `AzureOpenAILLM`, and `TogetherLLM`.
 - `vertexai`: for using [Google Vertex AI](https://cloud.google.com/vertex-ai) proprietary models via the `VertexAILLM` integration.